-Laut is a surprisingly interesting place to eat near Union Square.
-You don’t expect to find this many varieties of southeast-Asian food less than two blocks from both a Gap and an H&M. But there it is - and it’s surprisingly low-key.
-This is a good place for a casual weeknight dinner (or a quick dinner with the parents), but if you stop by, do us one favor: don’t order pad thai.
-This restaurant does Thai, Malaysian, and Singaporean food, and we recommend trying something from one of the latter two groups.
+You don’t expect to find this many varieties of southeast-Asian food less than two blocks from both a Gap and an H&M. Laut serves Thai, Malaysian, and Singaporean dishes, and we recommend trying something from one of the latter two groups.
 Get the laksa - it’s like if curry and ramen had a child, and it’s one of the great soups of the world.
 Or go with the rendang curry.
 Overall, Laut is about one step above the place where you get your weekly Thai delivery.
-It isn’t mind-blowing, but if you’re in the area craving Thai (or Malaysian), stop on in.
+It's a good place for a casual weeknight dinner, so if you’re in the area craving Thai or Malaysian, stop on in.

 More spots in Union SquareSee more

 Shuko, an unmarked Japanese spot near Union Square, is our favorite omakase experience in NYC.

 Bocce USQ is an outdoor Italian restaurant in Union Square Park, and it’s perfect for an after-work spritz when you’d rather be in Rome.

 Union Square Cafe is a classic New York City restaurant having its second life in a new space.
 The good news?
 It’s still as good as ever.

 Nyonya is well known as one of the few real Malaysian restaurants in New York City, and it's excellent.

 Filter and browse restaurants near you